-My research integrates social and biophysical dynamics of land use in urban landscapes, ecology and restoration of remnant forest landscapes in urban and rural settings, and use of targeted stewardship practices for water quality protection in urban environments.
-New areas of my research focus on urban sustainability through integration of food-energy-water systems, the role of trees in supporting resiliency in urban environments and on planning for conservation of biological diversity in rapidly growing urban areas.
-I am also active in research on teaching and learning in college classrooms, focusing on cooperative and collaborative learning and leadership development for students.
+My research integrates social and biophysical dynamics of land use in urban landscapes, ecology and restoration of remnant forests in urban and rural settings, and use of targeted stewardship practices for water quality protection in urban environments.
+New areas of my research focus on urban sustainability through integration of food-energy-water systems, the role of trees in supporting resiliency in urban environments, and on planning for conservation of biological diversity in rapidly growing urban areas.
+I am also active in research on cooperative and collaborative learning and leadership development for students.